ybieri/phantom_processing_platform/README.md

 ## About
 The problem provides the phantom processing platform, which is a platform to report ghosts sightings.
 It consists of a sensor and processor component.
 Both binaries are compiled as ARM 32-bit and are running in a custom buildroot environment.

-The sensor offers the user the following commands:
+The sensor offers the following commands to the user:

 ```c
 1. Add Ghost Data